Josiah Swinney, Criminal Defense Lawyer in Bloomington, Monroe County, Indiana

 Article 1 Section 11 of the Indiana Constitution provides protections against unreasonable searches and seizures, similar to the Fourth Amendment.
 However, Indiana courts interpret this provision independently from the federal Fourth Amendment.
 The key points include:

 - Reasonableness Standard: Indiana courts use a reasonableness standard that considers the totality of the circumstances.
 This means the Court looks at the specific facts of each case to determine if a search or seizure was reasonable.
-The Indiana reasonableness standard of a search or seizure is assessed based on the totality of the circumstances, with a strong focus on privacy expectations. while Federal reasonableness is often assessed through established legal standards and precedents, such as the need for a warrant or recognized exceptions.
+The Indiana reasonableness standard of a search or seizure is assessed based on the totality of the circumstances, with a strong focus on privacy expectations, while Federal reasonableness is often assessed through established legal standards and precedents, such as the need for a warrant or recognized exceptions.

 - Privacy Expectations: Indiana places a strong emphasis on the individual’s expectation of privacy.
 The courts often weigh the degree of intrusion against the need for the search or seizure.

 The Indiana Supreme Court has developed its own body of case law interpreting Article 1, Section 11.
 This can lead to different outcomes than a Federal case, even when the facts are identical.
-For a more detailed look at supression law and the constitution, click here.
+For a more detailed look at suppression law and the constitution, click here.

 The 5th Amendment to the US Constitution and the Right to Remain Silent